The-AI-Alliance/microsite-template/README-template.md

 The `README.md` contains useful _boilerplate_ for contributors, but the preamble at the beginning should be customized with useful "welcome" information about the project.

-### 6. Merge changes to the `latest` branch and push both branches upstream.
+### 6. Merge changes to the `latest` (or another) branch and push both branches upstream.

+By default, the website is published from the `main` branch, for convenience.
+However, if you choose to use the `latest` branch or another branch (see above), follow these instructions.

 > [!NOTE]
-> If you are creating a repo for code, not a microsite, delete the `latest` branch:
+> If you are creating a repo for code, not a microsite, you can delete the `latest` branch:
 >
 > ```shell
 > git br -D latest